EPFL-ENAC/epfl-enac-deploy-action/README.md

 ```
 {
-  status: "finished" | "error",
+  status: "success" | "error",
   output: "aeae",
 }
 ```

-Script exit with 1 when status is `error` and 0 when `finished` Exit with 1 if timeout reached before receiving `error` or `finished` as status
+Script exit with 1 when status is `error` and 0 when `success` Exit with 1 if timeout reached before receiving `error` or `success` as status